trassmann/schermz/README.md

 ## Output

+String values are analyzed based on their possible lengths.

-- `STRING(0, 10)` - This field is a string with a minimum length of 0 and a maximum length of 10.
+- `STRING(0, 10)` - This field is a string with a minimum length of 0 (`""`) and a maximum length of 10.
 - `STRING(5)` - This field is a string with a length of 5.
-- `ARRAY` - This field is an array that may contain any of the following types.
-- `{ "key": "value" }` - This field is an object that may contain any of the following keys and values.

 ## Example